LucasFonts is the company of Dutch type designer

 Milestone 2014: Taz Wide and Taz Extended complement the Taz family.
 10 weights each with 812 glyphs including Vietnamese (!), stylistic alternates, and 8 figure sets.
 Like all Taz fonts, they have square dots and punctuation marks, which can be switched to rounded versions for a softer look.
 Taz Wide has a generous width and saves vertical space.
 Taz Extended, as one of the widest fonts on the market, makes a vigorous impression and is ideally suited for contemporary editorial design, striking art and advertising..

-Check out this extensive feature about Luc(as) in the latest issue of Sabine.
+Check out this extensive feature about Luc(as) in issue No.4, 2010 of Sabine.
 Sabine is the quarterly, German language magazine published by the design department of the University of Applied Sciences in Potsdam.
 Read more